tonywei92/flickrapp/README.md

 ### Testing

-There are two type of tests implemented, snapshot and integration.
+There are two type of tests implemented, snapshot and integration test.

 To run snapshot test: